tmaquaponics/tmaquaponics.github.io/_posts/2025-06-21-Species profile-Neocaridina shrimp.md

 **Feeding**

-To feed your shrimp, place some(sèche) leaves in the tank as a constant source of food.
-Examples include Loqwat laves, which decay really slowly, almond leaves and various aquarium safe cones.
+To feed your shrimp, place some dry eaves in the tank as a constant source of food.
+Examples include Loquat laves, which decay really slowly, almond leaves and various aquarium safe cones.

 Feed them fish food once a day.
 Blanched vegetables like cucumber and spinach every other day.
 Nettle and mulberry leaves (they absolutely love them) as much as you can.